-The field assessment was conducted using the Stage 2 assessment methodology following Section 2.1.1 Pedestrian Survey and Section 2.1.2 Test Pit Survey in the Standards and Guidelines for Consultant Archaeologists, 2011 between April 18, 2017, and April 21, 2017 (MTCS 2011: 30-32).
-This methodology was utilized since roughly half of the property was currently covered by orchards, and other trees and the remaining area was open land that would be damaged by cultivation.
-This assessment was conducted before the sale of the property, and the ongoing use of the property is not yet known.
-Aerial photography indicates that the orchard was once much larger and at least some of the former orchard trees had hidden stumps which would have created a ploughing hazard.
-Additional acreage was also covered by buildings and a septic bed that would have made ploughing difficult.
-The background research indicated that portions of the study area had been disturbed by building demolition and other unknown impacts and test pit assessment are better at delineating the extent and intensity of past disturbances.
+The field assessment was conducted using the Stage 2 assessment methodology following Section 2.1.1 Pedestrian Survey and Section 2.1.2 Test Pit Survey in the Standards and Guidelines for Consultant Archaeologists, 2011 on July 23, 2018 (MTCS 2011: 30-32).
+The field assessment was carried out under partly cloudy skies and temperatures up to +27C.
+At no point did the weather and lighting conditions (e.g., snow cover, frozen ground, excessive rain or drought, heavy fog) reduce the ability to identify and document any part of the archaeological subject property.

+The test pit methodology was utilised since roughly half of the property was currently covered by apple, pine, and other trees and the remaining area was open land that had only recently been cleared of small trees and shrubs and their intact root systems would have made ploughed very difficult.
+The background research indicated that portions of the study area had been disturbed by building demolition and test pit assessment is better at delineating the extent and intensity of past disturbances.

 The test pit survey method involves systematically walking the property along regularly spaced transects, excavating small pits by hand at regular intervals and examining their contents.
-The standard test pit interval was five metres which was maintained across the property except around the existing and former buildings and septic bed.
+The standard test pit interval of five metres was maintained across the property except around the former buildings where disturbed conditions were evident.
 Each test pit was at least 30-cm in diameter.
-Each test pit was excavated by hand shovel into the first five centimetres of subsoil and examined the pit for stratigraphy, cultural features, or evidence of fill.
-All soil was screened through mesh no greater than 6 mm prior to backfilling.
-All photograph locations were logged by GPS (Images 1 - 14; Map 19).
+Each test pit was excavated by hand shovel a minimum of five centimetres into the subsoil and examined the pit for stratigraphy, cultural features, or evidence of fill.
+All soil was screened through mesh no greater than 6 mm before backfilling.
+All photograph locations were logged by GPS (Images 1 - 10; Maps 20 and 21).